Brendan-McDonnell/argon2-cffi/.github/CONTRIBUTING.rst

      assert 42 == x.some_attribute
      assert "foo" == x._a_private_attribute

+- Leave empty lines around ``assert`` blocks.
 - To run the test suite, all you need is a recent tox_.
   It will ensure the test suite runs with all dependencies against all Python versions just as it will in our CI.
-  If you lack some Python versions, you can can always limit the environments like ``tox -e py27,py35`` (in that case you may want to look into pyenv_, which makes it very easy to install many different Python versions in parallel).
+  If you lack some Python versions, you can can always limit the environments like ``tox -e py36,py37`` (in that case you may want to look into pyenv_ or asdf_, which make it very easy to install many different Python versions in parallel).
 - Write `good test docstrings`_.